eldu/Project6-RayMarching-Implicit-Surfaces/README.md

   - Cylinder (3pts)

 ##### Useful Operators (15pts)
+Implemented operaters, but not actually using them anywhere.

 To create constructive geometry, and interesting shapes (such as holes, bumps, etc.), implement the following operators to combine your primitive SDFs.
   - Intersection (2pts)
   - Subtraction (3pts)